Giovanni Sartori

-Giovanni Sartori ([dʒoˈvanni sarˈtoːri]; 13 May 1924 – 4 April 2017) was an Italian political scientist who specialized in the study of democracy, political parties and comparative politics.
+Giovanni Sartori ([dʒoˈvanni sarˈtoːri]; 13 May 1924 – 4 April 2017) was an Italian political scientist who specialized in the study of democracy, political parties, and comparative politics.
+He held faculty positions at University of Florence, European University Institute, Stanford University and Columbia University.

-Biography
+Early life

+Sartori was born in Florence in 1924.
+He graduated in Political and Social Sciences at the University of Florence in 1946.

+Academic career

-Born in Florence in 1924, Sartori graduated in Political and Social Sciences at the University of Florence in 1946.
-He stayed on at the University of Florence, teaching History of Modern Philosophy and Doctrine of the State starting in 1946.
-He became a lecturer in Modern Philosophy (1950–56) and in Political Science (1956–63), and subsequently professor of Sociology (1963–66).
+Sartori stayed on at the University of Florence, teaching History of Modern Philosophy and Doctrine of the State starting in 1946.
+He became a lecturer in Modern Philosophy (1950–1956) and in Political Science (1956–1963), and subsequently professor of Sociology (1963–66).
 Sartori became full professor of Political Science and taught at Florence University from 1966 to 1976.

 During this time, Sartori founded the first modern Political Science academic post in Italy, and was Dean of the newly formed University of Florence's Department of Political Science.

-Sartori also taught at the European University Institute (1974–76) and then became professor of Political Science at Stanford University (1976–79).
+He also taught at the European University Institute (1974–1976) and then became professor of Political Science at Stanford University (1976–79).
 Finally, Sartori served as Albert Schweitzer Professor in the Humanities at Columbia University from 1979 to 1994 and was appointed professor emeritus.

-Sartori was President of the Committee for Conceptual and Terminological Analysis (COCTA) of IPSA, the International Sociological Association (ISA), and the International Social Science Council (ISSC) from 1970 to 1979.
+Sartori was president of the Committee for Conceptual and Terminological Analysis (COCTA) of IPSA, the International Sociological Association (ISA), and the International Social Science Council (ISSC) from 1970 to 1979.
 He was founder and editor of the Rivista Italiana di Scienza Politica (Italian Political Science Review) from 1971 to 2003.
 Sartori was also a regular contributor, as an op-ed writer, of the leading Italian newspaper Corriere della Sera.

-Sartori died at the age of 92 in Rome from throat cancer on 4 April 2017.
+He died at the age of 92 in Rome from throat cancer on 4 April 2017.